tiarno/reachtim/content/articles/bottle.md

 If the request is a `POST`, the data is read from the request form, the `_id` is turned back into an `ObjectId` and the document is saved to the database.

+<span class="note">Note: </span>
+With this smidgen of code and a rational directory structure, before even talking about the HTML side, we have an simple, easy-to-understand API that can send and receive JSON documents, interacting with a MongoDB backend database.
+{: .call-out}

 ### A Sample Template File  {: .article-title}

+You can use plain HTML to display and update records if your underlying data has a simple structure.

-This is the template `people.tpl` which displays the data after a request to `http://example02/service/people`:
+This is the template `people.tpl` which displays the data after on a GET request to `http://example02/service/people`:

     :::html
     <!doctype html>